jeffhowarth/cartographic-modeling/src/problems/area.md

 # __area problems__

-Please work through this problem set and then give you best shot at the challenge problem.
-I will post a form to the course calendar where you can submit links to your scripts.
+Please work through this problem set and then give your best shot at the challenge problem.

 Please note that for the first four solutions, I provide the answers so that you can check your work.